Royal London warns on British pension reforms

 "I fear that many will make the wrong, often irrecoverable decisions about their retirement and this will result in some very poor outcomes," Loney added, citing a lack of requisite basic financial knowledge among many.

-Insurers such as Legal & General, Prudential and Standard Life have already seen a drop-off of as much as 50 percent in annuity sales.
+Insurers such as Legal & General (LGEN.L), Prudential (PRU.L) and Standard Life (SL.L) have already seen a drop-off of as much as 50 percent in annuity sales.
 The insurers are due to report 2014 results in the next few weeks.

 Continuing new life and pensions business sales for the year rose 39 percent to 4.8 billion pounds from 3.5 billion in 2013, while individual pensions business climbed 25 percent to 1.4 billion pounds.